-- From the Welcome screen, select New Project on the left and Filter and align sequences on the right. - Within any project, choose File > Add Sequences with Filter. - Within any project, press the black triangle to the right of the Add Sequences to Project tool ( - After searching NCBI's BLAST or Entrez databases, press the Filter results tool ( $\Upsilon$ ) in the header above the Table view and then choose Filter.
+- From the Welcome screen, select New Project on the left and Filter and align sequences on the right. - Within any project, choose File > Add Sequences with Filter. - Within any project, press the black triangle to the right of the Add Sequences to Project tool (and choose Add Sequences with Filter. - After searching NCBI's BLAST or Entrez databases, press the Filter results tool () in the header above the Table view and then choose Filter.